SecurityGeekIO/zscaler-sdk-python-v2/docsrc/index.rst

    if __name__ == "__main__":
        main()

-ZCON Legacy Authentication
+ZTW Legacy Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Organizations whose tenant is still not migrated to Zidentity must
-continue using their previous ZCON API credentials.
+continue using their previous ZTW API credentials.
 This SDK provides a
-dedicated API client ``LegacyZCONClient`` compatible with the legacy
+dedicated API client ``LegacyZTWClient`` compatible with the legacy
 framework, which must be used in this scenario.

 -  For authentication via Zscaler Internet Access, you must provide
    ``username``, ``password``, ``api_key`` and ``cloud``

-The ZCON Cloud is identified by several cloud name prefixes, which
+The ZTW Cloud is identified by several cloud name prefixes, which
 determines which API endpoint the requests should be sent to.
 The
 following cloud environments are supported: